Institutional Accreditation

 Criterion Four: Teaching and Learning: Evaluation and Improvement.
 The institution demonstrates responsibility for the quality of its educational programs, learning environments, and support services, and it evaluates their effectiveness for student learning through processes designed to promote continuous improvement.

 Criterion Five: Resources, Planning, and Institutional Effectiveness.
 The institution’s resources, structures, and processes are sufficient to fulfill its mission, improve the quality of its educational offerings, and respond to future challenges and opportunities.
-The institution plans for the future.

 Why